neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 ###  Directly using the SparseZoo stub
 Alternatively, you can skip the process of the ONNX model export by downloading all the required model data directly from Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/).
-SparseZoo stubs which can be copied from each model page can be passed directly to a `Pipeline` to download and run the sparsified ONNX model with its corresponding configs.
+SparseZoo stubs, which can be copied from each model page, can be passed directly to a `Pipeline` to download and run the sparsified ONNX model with its corresponding configs.
 ## Deployment APIs